nitsanavni/katas/replace_fast_api_magic_number/README.md

 # Python Code Transformation Example

-This repository demonstrates an automated code transformation for Python, specifically designed to modify occurrences of certain HTTP status codes in FastAPI applications.
+This code demonstrates an automated code transformation for Python, specifically designed to modify occurrences of certain HTTP status codes in FastAPI applications.
 The transformation replaces literal HTTP status codes (like `500`) with constants from the `starlette.status` module (e.g., `status.HTTP_500_INTERNAL_SERVER_ERROR`).

 ## Overview